BlockchainCommons/Secure-Development-Setup-macOS/gpg-with-github.md

 ### Method 2

-If method 1 didn't work, you can
+If method 1 didn't work, you can do the following.
-This works but the starting commit has to be 1 before the first commit that needs to be fixed.
+It works, but the starting commit has to be 1 before the first commit that needs to be fixed.

 `git filter-branch -f --commit-filter 'git commit-tree -S "$@";' ea9083e8d80a611e90263ec827298fc79b0c13aa..HEAD`